DefectiveCube/MyIDE/README.md

 # MyIDE

-This is an experimental implementation of an idea I had for a senior project.
-Use at your own caution.
+This is based off of my senior capstone project of an IDE built specifically for students.
+The original project uses WinForms, but this project will utilize WPF.

+June 2015: This project is going to be resumed in the next few months with a re-organization of files and controls.
+Dependencies will also be updated.